Effect of COVID-19 on eCommerce: How to Deal with Changing Purchase Behaviour?

-According to a data by Forbes, women are more likely to be concerned about the effects of COVID-19 than men.
+According to data by Forbes, women are more likely to be concerned about the effects of COVID-19 than men.

 Further, 38% of men compared to 33% of women agreed that it had impacted where and how they shop.

 Men were also found to be shopping online and avoiding in-store experiences more than women.
-This includes taking advantage of options that limit in-store interactions like BOPIS (buy online, pick-up in store), curbside pick-up, and subscription services.
+This includes taking advantage of options that limit in-store interactions like BOPIS (buy online, pick-up in-store), curbside pick-up, and subscription services.

-Perhaps an even more limiting factor for businesses will be the level of readiness of their ecommerce offering.
+Perhaps an even more limiting factor for businesses will be the level of readiness of their eCommerce offering.
 If their online platform is not capable of offering a competitive user experience, the chances are it will fail to impress or retain customers.

 Ensuring that your eCommerce site or app is optimized and ready will be critical in the success of your online offering, and how competitive you can be in such a scenario.
 Companies need to deliver the best eCommerce experience possible.

-To start with, they must be discoverable via search engines at the time their customers wish to make a purchase. nce customers are on the site, the eCommerce platform must be responsive and meet or exceed customer expectations.
+To start with, they must be discoverable via search engines at the time their customers wish to make a purchase.
+Once customers are on the site, the eCommerce platform must be responsive and meet or exceed customer expectations.

-How to Remain Competitive with your eCommerce Offerings
+How to Remain Competitive with your eCommerce Offerings?

 As the Coronavirus crisis continues to bear down on the world’s population, eCommerce businesses can ensure that they are there when consumers need them.